aws/aws-lambda-dotnet/Libraries/src/Amazon.Lambda.AspNetCoreServer/README.md

 }
 ```

-The function handler for the Lambda function will be **TestWebApp::TestWebApp.LambdaFunction::FunctionHandlerAsync**.
+The function handler for the Lambda function will be **TestWebApp::TestWebApp.LambdaEntryPoint::FunctionHandlerAsync**.

 ## Bootstrapping application (IWebHostBuilder vs IHostBuilder)